 Ruth’s focus is being a busy mum of four, while she uses her nursing experience in operating theatre administration.

 A school on a ship?

-He agrees it has been a steep learning curve for children all across the globe, shipboard or ashore, to adapt to wearing masks in class, to practice social distancing and be assigned to a Bubble.
-“Kids are the pretty much same.
+He agrees it has been a steep learning curve for children all across the globe, shipboard or ashore, to adapt to wearing masks in class, to social distancing and be assigned to a Bubble.
+“Kids are pretty much same.
 It doesn’t matter where they come from, they are always curious, they’re amazing people, and they’re resilient.”

 Same but different